Nonprofit Accounting Standards: Your Questions Answered

 The discount method is when you take your expected total revenue and factor it by the probability of receiving it.
 If your educational nonprofit expects to receive a million dollars in revenue, however, they believe there is an 80% chance of collecting that amount, $800,000 would be entered into the budget.

 Expense Budget.
 This divides your organization’s expenditures into as many categories as your leadership determines.
 This can include categories such as programs, fundraising, administration, events, government affairs, those required for proper fund accounting for nonprofits, and any number of others.
+Fund accounting is just one of many potential nonprofit accounting methods you could use.

 Statement of Financial Position